 Restock with Essentials

 On the bottom shelf (towards the back), I placed all my extra Mrs. Meyer’s soaps and multi-surface sprays (which I get monthly through Grove).
-Also placed towards the back was my baking soda cream and stainless steel cleaner because I only reach for them once a week.
+Also placed towards the back of the cabinet was my baking soda cream and stainless steel cleaner because I only reach for them once a week.

 One, I really need to check my inventory before ordering more Mrs. Meyer’s products. 😉 And two, I shouldn’t wait to so long to organize spaces that frustrate me.
 Life is too short!

 But the fact this area has open cabinet holes to the wall, combined with the possibility of water leaks, and it’s such a dark location.
 I just can’t.
 If you go looking for my cutting boards, you’ll find them on the kitchen counter.

+UPDATE: GIVEAWAY IS NOW CLOSED.
 And guess what?
 My current Kitchen Organization Giveaway is still going on.
 So if you would love to add a sliding organizer, the OXO containers and more to your kitchen…be sure to click here to enter.